nandisomnath/localserver/README.md

 ## Todo

-simple request handler is ready now write the error handler and other functionality
+1. simple request handler is ready now write the error handler and other functionality
+2. use directory manager and list all the directory and generate html